 “I thought an adult dog would be more fitting for me.
-Maybe a 1-year-old who needed a home?” she says.
-Her response, Gelesh recalls, was “I have a 1-year-old!
+Maybe a one-year-old who needed a home?” she says.
+Her response, Gelesh recalls, was “I have a one-year-old!
 Do you have a fenced yard?”
 The answer was yes, and the rest is history.

 Eli had spent his first year in Chicago for a career in conformation but circumstances intervened and he was returned to Burge for a new placement.